 A detailed description can be found at:

-On the basis of Regulation 275/2010 of the Commission and 295/2008 of the European Parliament and Council, the European Commission (Eurostat) evaluates the quality of the transferred data and publishes reports on the quality of European statistics.
+Based on REGULATION (EU) 2019/2152 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on European business statistics, the European Commission (Eurostat) evaluates the quality of the data transmitted and publishes reports on the quality of the European statistics.
 For this reason, each country provides information on the variation coefficients of the characteristics that are covered in this and at the requested level of disaggregation, as well as data on non-responses.
 The quality report contains quantitative and qualitative information.
-Eurostat provides information on the main quantitative indicators, calculated from the data provided by Member States.

 This standardised methodological report contains all the elements that are considered to be the "User-oriented quality report" for this operation.